roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  I varied my strokes, not letting my cock hit her sweet spot.
 I let Mom recover and look up at me.

  "You motherfucker!"
 Mom spat out.
 "You son of a bitch, don't do it again, don't you... ooooOOOOHHHH GAAWWWDDDDD!"
 Mom's cunt quivered hard around my cock.
 I let her recover for a few moments, teasing her, and was about to give her some more when she tried to push me, to use her limbs to roll me over onto my back, to regain control, but I wasn't gonna let her.
 Not this time.
 I was in control.
-I pinned her arms down and continue sliding my cock in an out of her eager snatch.
-Report_Story #8 #9
+I pinned her arms down and continue sliding my cock in an out of her eager snatch.  #9